Diffusion Language Models Know the Answer Before Decoding: Experiments

 \section{Experiments}

-We evaluate Prophet on diffusion language models (DLMs) to validate two key hypotheses: first, that Prophet can preserve the performance of full-budget decoding while using substantially fewer denoising steps; second, that our adaptive approach provides more reliable acceleration than naive static baselines.
-Through comprehensive experiments across diverse benchmarks, we demonstrate that Prophet achieves significant computational savings with negligible quality degradation.
+We evaluate Prophet on DLMs to validate two key hypotheses: first, that Prophet can preserve the performance of full-budget decoding while using substantially fewer denoising steps; second, that our adaptive approach provides more reliable acceleration than naive static baselines.
+We demonstrate that Prophet achieves notable computational savings with negligible quality degradation through comprehensive experiments across diverse benchmarks.